Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint A/us_g006/readme.md

 ### Domain Model 2
 ![domain model](domain_model_attemps/domain_model2.png)

-*In our second aproach, we started to distinguish entities from value objects and added services.*
+*In our second approach, we started to distinguish entities from value objects and added services.*

 *Problems:*
 * Sharing value objects might not be necessary.
-* It is not the Candidate who uses the "Interview Serivce", but the Customer Manager.
+* It is not the Candidate who uses the "Interview Service", but the Customer Manager.
 * The services do not have the correct names.
 * Each object must be identified with a stereotype (entity, value object, service).
 * The "requirement specification service" does not generate anything.